arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ### Arduino Cloud Dashboard

 The Arduino Cloud provides a reliable platform for real-time monitoring and control of the Packaging and Labeling System.
-This setup enables you to remotely view and interact with importants components of the process as it operates.
+This setup enables you to remotely view and interact with important components of the process as it operates.
 The system tracks key metrics, such as the total count of packed and labeled items and provides live updates on statuses like running, warning, and stopped.
 Additionally, you can start and stop the system remotely, giving you complete control over operations from anywhere.

 This real-time integration allows you to monitor the performance of your packaging and labeling system while enabling immediate action when needed.
 It serves as a versatile and powerful tool for managing operations with speed and efficiency.